vvalev/hello-world/README.md

 # hello-world
-It is my short description
+It is my short description.
+Hello, I am Vladimir.